Students can pay student contribution and tuition fees by logging onto IADT’s online ePayment service: https://epay.iadt.ie/invoice

 Please note, Certificate Programme fees must be paid in full, PRIOR to commencement of course.

 When you login to https://epay.iadt.ie/invoice the current balance will display on screen.
 You can simply overwrite this figure with the amount you wish to pay in that transaction.
 Then follow the steps to complete the payment.
 Please be aware, it can take at least 2 working days for the balance to update following an online payment.

-Some students experience issues when attempting to make online payments via https://epay.iadt.ie/invoice.
-Below are some suggestions that may be of assistance, based on other students’ experience:
+If you have any questions or experience any issues when attempting to make online payments via the ePay service, here are some suggestions that may be of assistance, based on other students’ experience

 Yes, it is possible for another person to make payments on your behalf, but it is your responsibility to provide the necessary details for them to make the payment online.
 Please be aware the Fees Office staff cannot discuss fees or related information about your account with a third party.